Basicprogrammer10/connorcode-writing/programming/encoding-data-with-sound.md

 On the [Commodore Dataset](https://en.wikipedia.org/wiki/Commodore_Datasette) the voltage crossing from positive to negative is measured and the time between two of these crossings represents a 1 or 0 bit.
 A longer time may represent a 1 while a shorter time may represent a 0.
 This is the encoding method I decided to use.
-And here is a photo from Wikipedia showing the process:
+Here is a photo from Wikipedia showing the process:

 ![Diagram of data encoding](../assets/programming/encoding-data-with-sound/waveform.png)

 ## Implementation

-To make the sound files I used the rust [`hound`](https://github.com/ruuda/hound) crate for reading / writing wav files.
+To make the sound files I used the [`hound`](https://github.com/ruuda/hound) crate for reading / writing wav files.
 I also used the [`bitvec`](https://github.com/bitvecto-rs/bitvec) library to cleanly access the bits inside the bytes.

 ### Encoding

-For making the waveform I made an iterator that could be given a some bytes and when next is called will output the next value needed to make the waveform.
+For making the waveform I made an iterator that takes in some bytes and when next is called will output the next value needed to make the waveform.

 In the `new` function it uses the bitvec `view_bits` method and makes a bit vec with all the bits of the supplied byte array.
 It also inits the index and wave fields.